Accrington Stanley F.C.: Rivalries

 According to a survey conducted in August 2019, Stanley supporters consider traditional Lancashire clubs Rochdale, Morecambe and Bury to be their biggest rivals, with near neighbours Blackburn Rovers and Burnley following.

 Television advertisement

 In the 1980s, the club was mentioned in a British advert for milk, which briefly brought the club to the attention of the general public.
-The advertisement featured two boys in Liverpool replica shirts played by young actors Carl Rice and Kevin Staine.
+The advertisement featured two boys in Liverpool replica shirts played by young actors Carl Rice and Kevin Spaine.
 It made reference to Accrington Stanley's obscurity in comparison to Liverpool's success at the time.